leodeslf/leaf/src/content/notes/ux/laws_of_ux.md

 >The time to acquire a target is a function of the distance to and size of the target.
 (Paul Morris Fitts, 1954)

-Fitts' law is a **model both for predicting and measuring** the performance of humans on a given human-computer interaction.
+Fitts' law is a **model for both predicting and measuring the interaction performance** of humans on a given human-computer system.

 To reduce the ratio of errors: